AfanasievN/react-redux-chat-app/README.md

+This is simple chat application.
+React + Redux + Redux-saga + websockets.

+clone app to your local computer and folow this steps:

+1) open terminal and go to projects folder.
+2) make --> yarn
+3) to start the app ---> yarn start

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>